 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Apply for guest student status if you are admitted to another Master's programme.

 All Master's courses in Political Science must be registered manually by the Department, they will not appear in Studentweb.
 Contact your international coordinator at UiO.

 - meet the formal requirements for submission of written assignments

-The written examination counts for approximately 60 percent of the final grade.
+The written examination counts more than the term paper.
 You receive one overall grade.
 You must pass the term paper and the written examination in the same semester.

 Submit assignments in Inspera